adarschwarzbach/BEAN-ITP/README.md

 ├── yarn.lock
 ```

-# To locally run the client
+# To locally run the client (once client is completed)

 1. **Clone the Project:**